robwelan/be-a-react-dev-ws-01/content/blog/game-view-players-rock-paper-scissors/index.md

 Next we have two Boxes which each contain the DisplayUser and the DisplayComputer components respectively.
 The DisplayUser component drills down the setState and state props and the DisplayComputer component drills down the state prop.

 And we are done for now.

+## For Extra Credit (LOL)

+Is the DisplayPlayers function a Pure Function or not?
+To find out what a Pure Function is, check this <a href="https://en.wikipedia.org/wiki/Pure_function" target="_blank">definition</a>.